Paul Wellstone: Death

+Airplane crash

-The Beechcraft King Air A100 plane crashed into dense forest about two miles from the Eveleth airport, while operating under instrument flight rules.
+The aircraft, a Beechcraft King Air A100, crashed into dense forest about two miles from the Eveleth airport, while pilots were operating under instrument flight rules.
 It had no flight data recorders.
 Autopsy toxicology results on both pilots were negative for drug or alcohol use.
-Icing, though widely reported on in following days, was considered and eventually rejected as a significant factor in the crash.
+Icing, though initially widely reported, was eventually rejected as a significant factor in the crash.
 The National Transportation Safety Board (NTSB) judged that while cloud cover might have prevented the flight crew from seeing the airport, icing did not affect the plane's performance during its descent.

-The Federal Bureau of Investigation (FBI), which initially sent agents to help recover debris, investigated possible foul play in the crash.
-After a few days, it determined that the crash was accidental, but only after following several criminal leads involving death threats.
-Wellstone had been receiving death threats since he took office; the FBI tapped his phone to locate the callers.
+The Federal Bureau of Investigation (FBI) initially sent agents to help recover debris.
+It later investigated possible foul play in the crash.
+After a few days, it determined that the crash was accidental.
+It had followed several criminal leads involving death threats, as Wellstone had been receiving them since he took office.
+The FBI had tapped his phone to locate the callers.
 Documents about the FBI's involvement in investigating Wellstone's death were not publicly released until 2010.
-Government documents also indicated that the FBI had been following Wellstone before he became a senator, and included records dating as far back as his arrest at a 1970 antiwar protest.
+Government documents also indicated that the FBI had been following Wellstone since before he became a senator, and included records dating as far back as his arrest at a 1970 antiwar protest.